ekarpovs/npm-base-package/README.md

     ```
     Note: --access=public is needed for scoped package (`@scope/<package-name>`) as it's private by default.
 If it's not scoped and doesn't have the `private` field set to `true` in `package.json` it will be public as well.
 ##### 4.2 Automated publishing:
-    The publishing process is defined via Githib Actions:
+    The publishing process is defined via Github Actions:
     - ci.yaml - build and tests.
     - npm.yaml - publish the package to the npm registry.
-    - githib.yaml - make package link to the Github registry.
+    - github.yaml - make package link to the Github registry.
     The actions runs automatically after each push and pull-request.
     Note: Before running the GitHub Actions, set this two environment variables:
         GITHUB_TOKEN – go to GitHub and select your repository.
 Then go to Settings/Actions/General.
 You should find a section called “Workflow permissions.”
 Ensure that “Read and write permissions” is selected for the GITHUB_TOKEN.
 We need this to push the newly generated package version to the repository.